 Green Sea Urchin

-I found this specimen, bleached in the sun and minus its spines, washed up on the beach on Sellars Island, Brooklin .
-Anyone I've known who sees a sea urchin will pick it up to examine it - their fivefold symmetry is irresistible!
+I found this specimen minus its spines, bleached in the sun and washed up on a beach on Sellars Island, Brooklin .
+Almost everyone who sees a sea urchin will pick it up to examine it - their fivefold symmetry is irresistible!
 In life, sea urchins (Class Echinidea) are covered with moveable olive green spines and five rows of reddish purple tube feet which protrude through pores in the rounded shell or ´test´.
 If you find a live one and touch it, spines will move towards the point of touch.

 Sea urchins have no visible eyes, legs or means of propulsion but can move over a hard surface using their tube feet in conjunction with their spines.
 For camouflage, tube feet hold bits of algae and shells agains the spines.
 The mouth has an efficient chewing structure with five triangular teeth for munching algae and attached animals.
 During low tide sea urchins retreat to crevasses under boulders and among kelps in the lower tide zone.
 Though the spines are fierce looking, sea urchins are eaten by lobsters and fish like herring and cod.